 A nation in the desert might not sound like an obvious ski destination, but the quality of the snow and the improving infrastructure in Uzbekistan is earning growing respect from winter sports lovers.
 The 2019 opening of the Amirsoy mountain resort, easily accessible from Tashkent, has transformed Uzbekistan into Central Asia’s newest high-end skiing destination.

 This makes winter a great time to visit Uzbekistan’s mountains, which are home to a wide variety of resorts catering to all types of travelers.
-The beautiful Charvak reservoir, the UNESCO-listed Chatkal mountains, and highland regions such as Beldersay and Chimgan compete with the Alps when it comes to easily accessible winter activities.
+The beautiful Charvak reservoir, the Unesco-listed Chatkal mountains, and highland regions such as Beldersay and Chimgan compete with the Alps when it comes to easily accessible winter activities.

 Mountain lovers will also enjoy Zaamin National Park in the Jizzakh region – a popular destination year-round thanks to summertime temperatures that stay below 25°C (77°F).
 It snows a lot here in winter, but the Wyndham chain has opened three modern hotels and resorts at Zaamin, so your stay in the mountains can be both comfortable and adventurous.

 If you’re after good deals, winter is also the perfect time to visit the historic cities of Samarkand, Bukhara and Khiva on a budget while avoiding the crowds.
-Prices fall for both accommodation and transport as the weather cools, but winter temperatures rarely dip below -3°C. Heating might be an issue in remote regions, but if you come from November to early December or in late February, the weather will be mild, and prices will be a pleasant surprise.
+Prices fall for both accommodation and transport as the weather cools, but winter temperatures rarely dip below -3°C (26.6°F).
+Heating might be an issue in remote regions, but if you come from November to early December or in late February, the weather will be mild, and prices will be a pleasant surprise.

 The hot summer sees visitor numbers drop in Uzbekistan